Beyond Badge Scans: How Smart Sales Teams Extract Real Value from Events

 Signal theory is standard practice in sales and marketing.

-A typical scenario is your company just spent six figures on a major industry conference.
+A typical scenario is a company spending six figures on a major industry conference.

 Marketing returns from the event with 500 “leads” buried in a spreadsheet full of names, titles, and email addresses from badge scans.